upgradingdave/camunda-deep-dives/azure-zeebe-ingress/README.md

 A few notes:

 - Notice that we now have an "external ip".
-This is because, behind the scenes, Azure will create a corresponding Azure Load Balance Object that connects this external ip address to the kubernetes service loadbalancer.
+This is because, behind the scenes, Azure will associate a new "Front End IP Configuration" Address with the existing "kubernetes" Azure Load Balancer.
+This can be configured using all the standard Azure objects including Network Security Groups, etc, to ALLOW or DENY traffic as needed.

 - Note that if you run this command from an internal network (such as an on premise Azure environment), the "external ip address" most likely will not be completely publicly available.